 - If you don't like spicy you can substitute regular V-8 for the spicy.

-Note: Recipes and content from ©All Our Way is copyright protected.
+Note: Recipes and content from © 2014-2018 All Our Way are copyright protected.
 Please do not use content or recipe without prior written permission.
 If you want to share the information please link to the post.
 Grazie!